Frequently Asked Questions

 Q. How does SAFE categorize their horses?

 Green Broke: a horse that has had minimal training under saddle or a horse that has just graduated from our training program.
 Typically SAFE will put between 60 and 90 days of training on horses that have not been already broke to ride, to establish a solid walk/trot/canter under saddle, as well as learn basic skills like lunging, tying, bathing, clipping, etc. Once a horse has this foundation, it is ready to be adopted and move into whatever type of riding the adopter is interested in.
-We make every effort to have our onsite trainer or qualified volunteers continue to ride these horses between the time they leave training and the time they are adopted.
-Some green broke horses require intermediate or expert riders, others are suitable for more novice riders who have less experience.
-Generally however, horses that are green broke are not suitable for beginner riders.
+We make every effort to have qualified staff or volunteers regularly ride these horses from the time they leave training and the time they are adopted.
+Most green broke horses require intermediate or expert riders.
+Most horses that are listed as green broke are not suitable for beginner riders.

 Well Started: a horse that has been ridden for at least a few years.
 These horses have various levels of training and experience (some in a specific discipline), and not all of them are suitable for beginning riders.
 SAFE will fully disclose any issues that have come to light during our time with the horse (see below), but keep in mind that even an adopter of a well started horse may have to seek training assistance for issues that come up in the future.